Nikolay Lossky: Influence

+N.O.
+Lossky also influenced philosophical thought in Latvia during the 1920s and 1930s.
+His reflections on substance were cited by Pauls Dāle (1889–1968), professor of philosophy at the University of Latvia.
+N.O.
+Lossky also maintained friendly relations with Pēteris Zālīte (1864–1939), one of the first Latvian philosophers.

 Quotes

 From the introduction of Value and Existence:

 Due to the tradition of the Church, Russia had an implicit philosophy, a philosophy that was born of the Neoplatonism of the Church Fathers.
 This implicit Neo-platonism is the true heritage of Russian thinking.